SFH-Foundation/sfhfoundation/docs/videos/recommended.md

 </div>

-If this topic interests you, please consider reading [the full book](../../books/quran/keys-quran) in which many of these beams are described in full detail by Shaykh Haeri.
+If this topic interests you, please consider reading [the full book](../../books/quran/keys-quran) in which many of these beams are described in detail by Shaykh Haeri.